Hatch Mansfield: ISO 14001, Woodlands Trust and Carbon Offsetting

 Trees are nature's most powerful tool in helping to combat climate change.
 They suck in harmful carbon dioxide emissions from the atmosphere and breathe out fresh, clean oxygen.
 As they grow, trees absorb the CO2 emissions and store the carbon in their roots, trunks and branches.
 The carbon dioxide stays there for the lifetime of the tree, and so by planting new ones, we create a cycle whereby CO2 is being permanently removed.
 This leads to cleaner, fresher air for everyone to breathe and helps cool down the planet.

 Since 2014 Hatch Mansfield have taken the further step to offset all the CO2 created by the company’s business travel (cars, planes, trains etc.) and the distribution of all wine from LCB, our UK warehouse.
 By asking staff and customers to vote on which carbon project to support, we ensure the choice has the most resonance with our key stakeholders.

-In 2015 we invited our team and customers to vote for the most worthy carbon offset project to address the CO2 created by the distribution of our wines from London City Bond during 2014, we have subsequently partnered with Carbon Footprint; and offset a further 328 tonnes of CO2, by supporting the sustainable use of the LifeStraw Family water purification device in rural Kenya and sustainable boreholes in rural Rwanda.
+In 2015 we invited our team and customers to vote for the most worthy carbon offset project to address the CO2 created by the distribution of our wines from London City Bond during 2014, we have subsequently partnered with Carbon Footprint; and offset a further 470 tonnes of CO2, by supporting various project such as the sustainable use of the LifeStraw Family water purification device in rural Kenya and sustainable boreholes in rural Rwanda.